 1. Achieving the “Pump” – The entire goal of metabolite work is to achieve pumps like you never have before.
 Most people find that when the pumps start to dissipate or decrease, the effectiveness of the metabolite cycle is nearing its end.
 Just be aware of this on a general level since it seems to happen after 4-6 weeks of consistent use in programming.

 2. Slow-Twitch Conversion – This type of training is similar to lactic threshold training from the aerobic world.
 It has been shown that the body becomes so efficient at clearing lactic acid, that the effectiveness of the protocol actually diminishes due to some conversion of fast-twitch to slow-twitch fibers.
 This is great news if you wanna be an endurance athlete, but far from ideal for a strength sport, or those looking to build muscle.

 3. Psychological Impact – Metabolite training is brutally difficult.
 There is a significant amount of mental preparation that goes into getting amped up and excited to feel this kind of pain each session.
 Creating this level of excitement is taxing and will cause an increase in cortisol.
 I always look forward to these phases, and then as soon as I’m in the middle of a 60-Rep Lunge set, I wonder why.
 This then compounds over time, at which point I generally move to the next phase of training.

 All The Details and What Comes Next?

-The Metabolite cycles begin on July 22 for both Evolved programs.
+The Metabolite cycles begin in early September for both Evolved programs.
 The general structure of each will be slightly different to fit with the objectives of the specific program, but both will incorporate these principles into the programming for the following 4-6 weeks.